Ecological-Complexity-Lab/Sequential_LP/for_HPC/README.md

 the same as the one for a single lp run: `layer | node_from | node_to`

 ### output
-the same as a single run, with the addision if a new file:
+the same as a single run, with the addision of a new file:
 `results/<input_file_name>_sweep.csv`
 in it the performance measurments for each pair of possible q and u.